JuliaLang/julia/doc/stdlib/sort.rst

    ..
 Docstring generated from Julia source

    Sort the rows of matrix ``A`` lexicographically.
-See :func:`sort` for a description of possible keyword arguments.
+See :func:`sort!` for a description of possible keyword arguments.

 .. function:: sortcols(A; alg::Algorithm=DEFAULT_UNSTABLE, lt=isless, by=identity, rev::Bool=false, order::Ordering=Forward)

    ..
 Docstring generated from Julia source

    Sort the columns of matrix ``A`` lexicographically.
-See :func:`sort` for a description of possible keyword arguments.
+See :func:`sort!` for a description of possible keyword arguments.

 Order-Related Functions
 -----------------------